castlegateit/cgit-wp-tweak-tool/README.md

 *   Hide some block-level elements in the content editor
 *   Force plain text paste in the content editor
 *   Disable queries for particular page or template types
+*   Move Yoast SEO to the bottom of editor screens

 ## Options ##